rochars/wavefile/README.md

 ```
 IMA-ADPCM files compressed with **wavefile** will have a block align of 256 bytes.

 If the audio is not 16-bit it will be converted to 16-bit before compressing.
-Compressing audio with sample rates different from 8000 Hz or number of channels greater than 1 will throw errors.
+Compressing audio with sample rate different from 8000 Hz or more than one channel is not supported and will throw errors.

 To decode 4-bit IMA-ADPCM as 16-bit linear PCM:
 ```javascript